spacetelescope/stpsf/docs/more_examples.rst

 Spectroscopic PSFs, Slit and Slitless
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Note that WebbPSF does not yet compute *dispersed* spectroscopic PSFs, but you can compute monochromatic PSFs and combine them yourself with an appropriate dispersion model.
+Note that STPSF does not yet compute *dispersed* spectroscopic PSFs, but you can compute monochromatic PSFs and combine them yourself with an appropriate dispersion model.